Bbalduzz/Valorant-Account-Creator/README.md

 ## Valorant Account Creator GUI
-This is a Pytho GUI application useful to create new valorant accounts in a matter of seconds with random credentials.
+This is a Python GUI application useful to create new valorant accounts in a matter of seconds with random credentials.

 ### About
 - GUI application: easy to use and good looking